MiDataInt/mdi-manager/docs/actions/install.md

 `cranRepo`     |     character.
 The base URL of the R repository to use, e.g., the URL of a CRAN mirror.
 Defaults to the University of Michigan CRAN mirror.
 `packages`     |     character vector.
 If not NULL (the default), only install these specific R packages (for developers to quickly update selected packages).
 No other actions will be taken and the library's installation.rds file will not be updated.
 `force`     |     logical.
 When FALSE (the default), `mdi::install()`  does not attempt to update R packages that have previously been installed, regardless of version.
 When TRUE, all packages are installed without further prompting.
+`checkout`     |     list.
+When not NULL (the default), a list of version tags, branch names, or git commit identifiers to check out prior to installing Stage 2 R packages, of form `list(framework = "v0.0.0", suites = list(<suiteName> = "v0.0.0", ...))`  where framework refers to the mdi-apps-framework.
+If `checkout` or the list entry for a git repository is NULL or NA, the latest release tag will be checked out prior to installation (ignored for developer-forks of git repos).
+Finally, if `checkout` is FALSE, no git checkout actions will be taken.

 ## Details